-- a.
-Improved data processing and storage: Computing power grows all the time, enabling faster and more efficient processing of larger volumes of data.
+- (a) Improved data processing and storage: Computing power grows all the time, enabling faster and more efficient processing of larger volumes of data.
 Similarly, data storage capacity has grown exponentially.
-96 These developments could facilitate innovative new services. - b.
-Cloud-based solutions: PSPs are increasingly interested97 in cloud-based solutions98 for data processing and disaster recovery.
+These developments could facilitate innovative new services. - (b) Cloud-based solutions: PSPs are increasingly interested in cloud-based solutions for data processing and disaster recovery.
 Businesses want or need to handle increasing volumes of data, and need to recover key IT systems and data quickly.
 If they don't want to continually expand their physical infrastructure to do this they may look to the cloud.
-The FCA industry consultation Proposed guidance for firms outsourcing to the 'cloud' and other third-party IT services ran from November 2015 to February 2016.99 The consultation paper said there was 'no fundamental reason why cloud services (including public cloud services) cannot be implemented, with appropriate consideration, in a manner that complies with FCA rules'. - c.
-Security using biometrics: For enhanced security in the payment initiation process, some industry participants are increasingly considering using biometric security features100 (such as those supported on some newer smartphone models).
+The FCA industry consultation Proposed guidance for firms outsourcing to the 'cloud' and other third-party IT services ran from November 2015 to February 2016.
+The consultation paper said there was 'no fundamental reason why cloud services (including public cloud services) cannot be implemented, with appropriate consideration, in a manner that complies with [FCA] rules'. - (c) Security using biometrics: For enhanced security in the payment initiation process, some industry participants are increasingly considering using biometric security features (such as those supported on some newer smartphone models).
 User recognition based on an individual's fingerprint, face pattern, vein pattern, iris, voice and heart rate could potentially help with customer authentication.
 Almost all of the publicity so far focuses on 'PSP to customer' applications, in many cases linked to the development of wearable technology such as smart watches.
-However, it seems feasible that biometric security methods could have other uses, including users' direct submission of payments into a central infrastructure. - d.
-Distributed ledgers: Digital currencies, virtual currencies and cryptocurrencies are becoming more publicised, with bitcoin getting special attention as the first decentralised digital currency.
+However, it seems feasible that biometric security methods could have other uses, including users' direct submission of payments into a central infrastructure. - (d) Distributed ledgers: Digital currencies, virtual currencies and cryptocurrencies are becoming more publicised, with bitcoin getting special attention as the first decentralised digital currency.
 Trust in bitcoin is based on the cryptographic verification, by bitcoin users, of a 'distributed ledger' (see Annex 5).
 The distributed ledger approach and its underlying technology are attracting a huge amount of interest in the payments industry.
 Annex 5 discusses how this technology, which does not use a central ledger, might fundamentally alter payment processing and could in turn change the needs and role of central infrastructure.
-The Bank of England has noted that, as most financial assets today exist as purely digital records, the use of distributed ledgers could transform the whole financial system.101 a.
-Anti-Money Laundering: Some financial technology (fintech) providers told us that they consider regulatory requirements in these areas to be too rigid.
-They said rules should be more flexible so that the industry can develop new information-sharing services supported by a central infrastructure.
-They argued that this would make compliance measures more
+The Bank of England has noted that, as most financial assets today exist as purely digital records, the use of distributed ledgers could transform the whole financial system.
+123